alpyen/Overgrowth-Scripting-Helper/README.md

   - angelscript.xml and database.xml are automoved into the N++ folders.
   - Docs in Overgrowth 1.4 lists push_back and size as functions, but they are methods from arrays.
   - Docs in Overgrowth 1.4 list vec4 mix as a method of vec4 but it is a function.
 The docs altogether are badly formatted.
 Pay close attention when you want to correct them for AsDocs2XML to parse.
+  - The pre-build command does not copy the files on Run when the files are already there (calltips + database).
+You need to rebuild the solution again, they are copied on build, not on run.
+When you modify your code and run it, it automatically rebuilds.
 ---
 ### Scripting Helper Plugin